jjloomis/adobe-indesign-basics/creating-a-text-box.md

-# Creating a text box
+# Creating a Text Box

 1. Select the [Type tool](/drawing-and-type-tools.md) in the Toolbar.
 2. Click and drag a box within your document.